 Geminid meteor shower, 2012 © Mike Lewinski

-Sighting of the first crescent after this new Moon marks the start of Dhul-Hijjah, the final month of the Moon-based Islamic calendar.
-This sighting is possible from Central and South America and possibly the American Southwest on August 22, and more easily throughout the rest of the world on the 23rd.
+New Moon—sighting of the first young crescent after this new Moon marks the start of Safar, the second month of the Moon-based Islamic calendar.
+This sighting will be possible just after sunset on the 20th.

-First quarter Moon, rising at midday and located due south at sunset, illuminated from its right-hand side.
+First quarter Moon, rising at about 1 pm and visible for the rest of the day, climbing toward the south, where it's located at sunset, lit from the right-hand side.

-New moon.
-Sighting of the first thin crescent after new marks the start of Muharram, the first month of the Moon-based Islamic calendar.
-This sighting is possible on the 21st.
+New Moon occurs very late this evening (some calendars list this on the 18th for other time zones).
+First sighting of the young crescent after this new Moon marks the start of Rabi at Thani, the fourth month of the Moon-based Islamic calendar.
+This sighting is possible just after sunset on December 30.

 Created by Morrison Planetarium staff, these go-to resources cover important events occurring in our Universe.